pepkit/pepspec/docs/looper/developer/pipeline-interface-specification.md

 ### command_template

 The command template is the most critical part of the pipeline interface.
 It is a [Jinja2](https://jinja.palletsprojects.com/) template for the command to run for each sample.
 Within the `command_template`, you have access to variables from several sources.
 These variables are divided into namespaces depending on the variable source.
 You can access the values of these variables in the command template using the single-brace jinja2 template language syntax: `{namespace.variable}`.
 For example, looper automatically creates a variable called `job_name`, which you may want to pass as an argument to your pipeline.
 You can access this variable with `{looper.job_name}`.
-The available namespaces are described in detail in [looper variable namespaces](variable-namespaces.md).
+The available namespaces are described in detail in [advanced computing](../advanced-guide/advanced-computing.md).

 Because it's based on Jinja2, command templates are extremely flexible.
 For example, optional arguments can be accommodated using Jinja2 syntax, like this: